 - ¾ cup sugar (I use coconut sugar)

 - 1 cup rice flour

 - Mix the water and sugar in a pan and bring to a boil to dissolve the sugar

-- In a bowl, mix together coconut milk, flour, tapioca flour, and salt.
-Pour in the hot sugar syrup and mix together.
-Divide the mixture into 2 equal portion (if you only use one color).
+- In a bowl, mix together coconut milk, rice flour, corn starch, and salt.
+Pour in the sugar syrup you boil earlier and mix together.
+Divide the mixture into 2 equal portion.
 Mix one part with the red coloring; the other portion remains white.
-If you use several different colors, let say 4 different colors, then divide the mixture into 4 equal portion and so on and so forth
+Scoop out about ¼ cup of the white mixture to the other bowl (for final red layer).
+And drop in a bit of red food coloring

-- Take a glass baking pan (4 or 5 inches square) in which the cake will be steamed and preheat it by steaming it empty over hot water for 5 minutes.
+- Take a glass baking pan (8-inch square) in which the cake will be steamed and preheat it by steaming it empty over hot water for 5 minutes.
 Give the mixture a stir and pour in enough of the white mixture (no color) to form a layer of ¼ inch thick.
 Steam it for 5 minutes to set.
 Now add a layer of the red mixture ¼ inch thick and steam, covered, over hot water for 5 minutes.
-Repeat this sequence until you use up all the mixture and it's up to you how many layers of cake you want to make.
+Repeat this sequence until you use up all the mixture and left with the final red layer.
+Pour this on top and let it steam until the layer is set, another 5 minutes.
 Remember to stir the mixture each time before pouring as the flour tend to settle on the bottom of the bowl sometimes

 - Cool well before cutting.
 When ready to cut, use an oiled knife to prevent sticking

 It’s the kinda of cake that you have to peel layer by layer when you eat it.